darchr/gem5art-experiments/documents/sim-objects/branch-predictors.md

 All TAGE tables are accessed in parallel, and the one using the longest history that matches provides the prediction (some exceptions apply).Entries are allocated in components using a longer history than the one that predicted when the prediction is incorrect.

 ## Benchmark Characterization
+Control flow benchmarks from Vertical Research Group's [micro-benchmark suite](https://github.com/darchr/microbench) were used to study the branch predictors

 CCa - completely baised branches\
 CCm - heavly baised branches\
 CCe - easy to predict -- branch pattern (10101010...)\